Student Finance provides financial support to undergraduate students.

 - Tuition Fee Loan

 Students who started their course before August 2016 may be entitled to a Maintenance Grant or Special Support Grant.

 If you normally live in Scotland, Wales or Northern Ireland, your package of government Student Finance will be different.
 You need to contact the funding authority in your home country:

 If you have any questions or require further information about your Student Funding, contact Kent Union Advice Centre.

-Most full time undergraduate students pay £9000 per annum in tuition fees.
 The majority will be able to get a Tuition Fee Loan from Student Finance England.

 The Maintenance Loan is the main source of financial support for living costs for full-time students.
 From August 2016 maintenance grants will be replaced with loans for all new full-time students starting their courses from August 2016.
 For 2016 entrants the student finance package will include a Tuition Fee Loan and a Maintenance Loan only.

 The amount of loan you will receive depends on your household income.
 The maximum amount of Maintenance Loan for 2016/17 is £8200 for students studying outside of London.
 Student Finance England have made a short video explaining the funding available for 2016/17 starters.